-Repeat step (6) for each target Authenticating Entity.
+⑦ Repeat step ⑥ for each target Authenticating Entity.

-Concatenate the set of Public-Key Encrypted Session Key Packets generated in steps (6) and (7) (in any order) and then append the Symmetrically Encrypted Integrity Protected Data Packet created in step (5).
+⑧ Concatenate the set of Public-Key-Encrypted Session Key Packets generated in steps ⑥ and ⑦ (in any order) and then append the Symmetrically Encrypted Integrity Protected Data Packet created in step ⑤.
 This produces an OpenPGP Message Payload that will be distributed to the Authenticating Entities in an A/324 Security Data Stream Packet with Payload Type 80 (0x50).

-Authenticating Entity Processing Procedure.
+Figure 6.7 Tunneled Packet Security System Authentication Key Generation and Distribution: Authenticating Entity & Backup Signing Entity Processing Procedure.

+Authenticating Entity Processing Procedure

-On receipt of a Security Data Stream Packet with Payload Type 80 (0x50), extract the OpenPGP Message Payload and process it as follows.
+① On receipt of a Security Data Stream Packet with Payload Type 80 (0x50), extract the OpenPGP Message Payload and process it as follows.

-Locate each of the OpenPGP Public-Key Encrypted Session Key Packets (RFC 4880 [22] Tag 1) at the beginning of the OpenPGP message and locate a packet that contains an Authenticating Entity Key Identifier that matches a Private Key installed on the Authenticating Entity.
+② Locate each of the OpenPGP Public-Key Encrypted Session Key Packets (RFC 4880 [22] Tag 1) at the beginning of the OpenPGP message and locate a packet that contains an Authenticating Entity Key Identifier that matches a Private Key installed on the Authenticating Entity.
 Discard any OpenPGP Public Key Encrypted Session Key Packets other than the first one that contains an Authenticating Entity Key Identifier matching a Private Key installed on the recipient Authenticating Entity.

-If no matching Authenticating Entity Key Identifier is found, discard the Security Data Stream Packet.
+③ If no matching Authenticating Entity Key Identifier is found, discard the Security Data Stream Packet and return to ①.

-Decrypt the OpenPGP Public-Key Encrypted Session Key Packet (RFC 4880 [22] Tag 1) matching the Authenticating Entity Key Identifier using the corresponding Authenticating Entity Public Key to access the Session Key.
+④ Decrypt the OpenPGP Public-Key Encrypted Session Key Packet (RFC 4880 [22] Tag 1) matching the Authenticating Entity Key Identifier using the corresponding Authenticating Entity Public Key to access the Session Key.